FREEDOM OF INFORMATION LAW (FOIL) and OPEN MEETING LAW

 For specifics on the size, color and tables available USE THE LINK ABOVE - COMMUNITY ROOM SPECS & PICS

 Please note: Rental of the Community Room to private parties is for a 6 hour period only on the day of the event only.
 Additional hours are $ 35.00 each.
-Confirmation of rental will not be approved unless the Set Up Form, Rental check and Security Deposit check are submitted at the same time as Room Rental Request Form.

 Please make sure to download and read the Community Room Regulations as well as the Facilities Rental Fee Schedule.